 Our students of translation, interlingual subtitling and interpreting take part in practice-based classes in language-specific groups for which assignments are set throughout each semester.
 You will get individual feedback on a regular basis from an expert tutor in your chosen language pair throughout the academic year.

 Postgraduate students are fully integrated in the life of the Centre for Translation Studies (CTS) and benefit from being part of a larger community in the School of English and Languages, which is in turn part of the Faculty of Arts and Human Sciences.
-Research students enjoy the use of a dedicated postgraduate research room.

 The CTS enjoys an international reputation for its scholarship and research across a range of areas in translation and interpreting studies.

 Founded in 1982, the Centre offers a full portfolio of programmes from undergraduate through Masters to doctoral level.
 The Centre is staffed by scholars who are actively involved in the national and international research scenes.
-Colleagues regularly participate in international conferences, give invited lectures, publish in peer-reviewed journals, produce edited volumes on topical themes with leading publishers, and write monographs, as well as working on funded research projects.
+Colleagues regularly participate in international conferences, give invited lectures, publish in peer-reviewed journals, produce edited volumes on topical themes with leading publishers, and write monographs, as well as work on funded research projects.

 This route allows you to submit a single combined application for study on a taught Masters programme with further study for a research degree.
 The initial application should include details of the proposed taught Masters programme and the broad area of the proposed future research.
 Offers for the 1+3 programme will include progression criteria that will be applied at the end of the taught element, usually in the form of an overall percentage and a minimum performance in the dissertation.
 This pathway is primarily intended for the MA in Translation Studies but can also be considered for other programmes.